This post has partner links that I may receive compensation for at no cost to you. Thank you for supporting my site!

 The group was gone within 10 minutes.
 Now this wasn’t the biggest cathedral, and it’s not like I stayed there forever myself, but I can’t imagine that this particular tour was very much fun if they were being rushed in and out of places so quickly.
 I get that it’s convenient to book a tour when you travel, but if you’re debating it, keep things like this in mind.
 If you like having zero control over your schedule, then by all means book a tour, but if you don’t like being herded like cattle, explore on your own!

 I’d considered staying in Innsbruck for dinner, but I was getting tired, and I knew that I’d have a long day on Saturday, so I headed back to Garmisch-Partenkirchen, had a nice quiet dinner at a local Italian place called Colosseo, and called it a night.
+If you’re looking for something a little bit different on your trip to Bavaria, a day trip to Innsbruck from Garmisch-Partenkirchen makes for a nice day out.

 More posts from this trip: